 In the North Fenite, South Fenite and Copper Pass Fenite (2.9 kilometres strike) about thirty (30) samples returned values greater than 1000 ppm niobium (>0.143% Nb2O5) including values up to 0.429% Nb2O5 over 1.0 metre and 0.21% Nb2O5 over 6 metres.

-The strongest of the 90th percentile niobium-tantalum and rare earth soil anomalies are underlain by Red Syenite and extend to the edge of the sampled grid indicating potential to expand the target area with additional soil sampling.
+The strongest of the 90th percentile niobium-tantalum and rare earth soil anomalies are underlain by Red Syenite and extend to the edge of the sampled grid.
+Prospecting of these soil anomalies has identified potential for discovery of bulk mineable intrusive-hosted rare earth-niobium-zirconium deposits

 Nickel - Copper Exploration Results

-Six Copper Prospects - In addition to the Nickel Discovery Zone, six other copper and copper-nickel showings have been identified and sampled extending the area of known nickel and copper prospects to 580 metres by 200 metres in the Gossan Target.
-All of the copper showings are coincident with the QSP Alteration.
+Six Copper Prospects - In addition to the Nickel Discovery Zone, six other copper and copper-nickel showings have been identified and sampled extending the area of known nickel and copper prospects to 580 metres by 200 metres in the Gossan Target area.
+All of the copper showings are coincident with the QSP Alteration which imparts the gossan.
 Two of the copper showings were systematically chip sampled from trenches with the following results:

 Gossan Target - Copper Pass Area - Copper Trenches